Why Your Security AI Is Still Guessing – And How Retrieval Can Fix It

 Example

-Without RAG: AI suggests isolating a host without realizing it’s a production database.
+Without RAG: AI suggests isolating a production database host.

-With RAG: AI sees it’s a production DB, references similar past events, and recommends notifying DB admin first while initiating lateral containment elsewhere.
+With RAG: AI identifies it as a production DB, references past incidents, and recommends staged containment with DBA coordination.

 RAG Isn’t Just Accurate, It’s Explainable